 Rangeland is land primarily composed of grasses, forbs, or shrubs.
 This includes lands vegetated naturally or artificially to provide a plant cover managed like native vegetation and does not meet the definition of pasture.
 The area must be at least 1.0 acre in size and 120.0 feet wide.

-This dataset describes annual productivity in the non-forest domain of the coterminous US.
-Production data were generated using the Normalized Difference Vegetation Index (NDVI) from the Thematic Mapper Suite from 1984 to 2018 at 250 m2 resolution.
-This includes the Thematic Mapper (TM; Landsat 5), Enhanced Thematic Mapper (ETM+; Landsat 7) and Operational Land Imager (OLI; Landsat 8).
-The NDVI is converted to production estimates using two regression formulas depending on the level of the NDVI; there is one equation for lower values (and thus lower production values) and one for higher values.
+This dataset describes annual productivity in the non-forest domain of the coterminous United States.
+Production data were generated using the Normalized Difference Vegetation Index (NDVI) from the Thematic Mapper Suite from 1984 to 2020 at 250 m2 resolution.
 This dataset yields estimates of annual production of rangeland vegetation in pounds per acre and should be useful for understanding trends and variability in forage resources anywhere rangelands are common.
-There is an individual raster for each year included in the study (1984 – 2018).
-Separate data are available for the productivity as well as the Z-scores, which allow for easier comparison of annual relative productivity in coterminous U.S. rangelands, and for rapid display in online time-enabled applications.
+There is an individual raster for each year included in the study (1984–2020).
+Separate data are available for the productivity in pounds per acre as well as the z-scores (standard deviations from the mean), available through 2020, which allow for easier comparison of annual relative productivity in coterminous U.S. rangelands.
+More information about rangeland productivity and the effects of drought are available in this story map.

 The USDA Forest Service makes no warranty, expressed or implied, including the warranties of merchantability and fitness for a particular purpose, nor assumes any legal liability or responsibility for the accuracy, reliability, completeness or utility of these geospatial data, or for the improper or incorrect use of these geospatial data.
 These geospatial data and related maps or graphics are not legal documents and are not intended to be used as such.
 The data and maps may not be used to determine title, ownership, legal descriptions or boundaries, legal jurisdiction, or restrictions that may be in place on either public or private land.
 Natural hazards may or may not be depicted on the data and maps, and land users should exercise due caution.
 The data are dynamic and may change over time.
 The user is responsible to verify the limitations of the geospatial data and to use the data accordingly.